oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/troubleshooting.md

 ### Check the conversion webhook deployment

-Verify that the conversion webhook's deployment is deployed and running by listing all deployments with the `weblogic.webhookName` label.
+Verify that the conversion webhook is deployed and running by listing all deployments with the `weblogic.webhookName` label.

 ```text
 $ kubectl get deployment --all-namespaces=true -l weblogic.webhookName